-Please refer to the detailed instructions at: https://madisoncollege.edu/petition-process
+Please refer to the detailed instructions at: https://students.madisoncollege.edu/resources/academics/advising/petition

 The petition process is the method that students follow to tell Madison College when they are ready and prepared to begin the core program courses (Clusters 1-3).
-Of the students who petition, twenty (20) will be selected to begin Cluster 1 core program courses each semester.
+Of the students who petition, twenty (20) will be selected to begin Cluster 1 core program courses each Fall semester.
 Priority for entry into core program courses will be given to those students who have all requirements completed at the time of petitioning.
 If all spots are not filled by students who have all the petition requirements completed, the remaining petitions will be reviewed, and any open spots will be tentatively awarded to qualified petitioners who are in-progress with the remaining requirements.
 The tentatively awarded spots will become permanent only after the student successfully completes the remaining in-progress requirements.